iTwin/itwinjs-core/README.md

-﻿Copyright © Bentley Systems, Inc. 2018
+﻿# imodeljs-core

-# imodeljs-core
+Copyright © Bentley Systems, Inc. 2018

 iModelJs extends the iModel technology stack to provide a JavaScript library (built using [TypeScript](https://www.typescriptlang.org/)) for querying, displaying, and modifying iModels.
 It can be used to build: